AXLCHU/ABRC/README.md

 ### Barrier

-Brownian Bridge for continuously monitored barrier
+Probability of crossing barriers using Brownian Bridge for continuously monitored barrier

+### To do

-### To do: Worst-of basket of multiple indexes
+- Worst-of basket of multiple indexes